MarcoDVisser/aprof/README.md

 ## Dependancies

-aprof like the vast majority of my code has no other dependancies other than the base R installation.
+aprof has no other dependancies other than the base R installation.